identd113/hdhr_VCR-AS/README.md

 10. Once you select your channel, you will see a screen that details the shows that are on in the next ~ 4 hours.
 ![HDHR Guide](hdhrGRID.png)

-11. You will notice that there is a "Manua Add" option.
+11. You will notice that there is a "Manual Add" option.
 This will allow you to select a time past the 4 hours of guide data provided.

 Select a show, and click "Next"